Screening

 Bowel Cancer screening

-• Eligibility: Offered to individuals aged 54 to 74 (and some people over 75 on request).
+• Eligibility: Offered to individuals aged 50 to 74 (and some people over 75 on request).

-• Frequency: Screening is done every two years.
-If you are registered with a GP, you’ll automatically get a bowel cancer screening home test kit (FIT kit) through the post.
+• Frequency: screening is done every two years.
+If you are registered with a GP you’ll automatically get a bowel cancer screening home test kit (FIT kit) through the post.

-• Follow-up: If the FIT test is positive, further investigation via a colonoscopy may be required.
+• Follow-up: if the FIT test is positive, further investigation via a colonoscopy may be required.

-• More information visit: NHS Bowel Cancer Screening
+• More information visit: NHS Bowel Cancer Screening and St Mark's Hospital Bowel Cancer Screening Centre

 Breast Cancer screening